ErgastiAlex/UTK_FaceComparison/readme.md

 ## SiameseResNetAge Classifier

-This model is very similar to the SiameseResNet, but it uses a pretrained ResNet that classify the age of a given face.
+This model is very similar to the SiameseResNet, but it uses a pretrained age regressor ResNet model.
-During the training the model will one train the FC layers and not the ResNet.
+During the training the model will only train the FC layers and not the ResNet.

 # Ablation Experiment